zyonee/opencbm/xum1541/README.txt

 - Add SRQ nibbling support
 - Update firmware utility to do DFU and check device version/type so it is impossible to write the wrong firmware and easier for users to upgrade.
-- Integrate Teensy support, factor out timer routines to common file
+- Factor out timer routines to common file
 - Add support to program in a serial number to EEPROM
 - Improve LEDs, especially on USBKEY (which has 4)
 - Debug printing via the UART is not supported on ZoomFloppy since it has